 Provide a business plan covering all of the topics below in the order shown.
 Successful Applicants will make thoughtful, careful, and economical use of the limited space.
 Note that, if the Company is selected to undergo due diligence, information to support a full intellectual property review will be requested at that time.
-Company Formation Awards Applicants will be evaluated based not only on the current status of the components of the business plan but also on whether current weaknesses and gaps are acknowledged and whether plans to address them are outlined.

-- A. Introduction: Present the rationale behind the proposed project, emphasizing the pressing problem in cancer care that will be addressed.
+A. Introduction: Present the rationale behind the proposed project, emphasizing the pressing problem in cancer care that will be addressed.
 Describe the label claims that the Company ultimately hopes to make, and briefly describe the plan to gather evidence to support these claims.
 Include the minimum level of detail required to provide a context for the rest of the business plan.
-Cross-reference sections in the scientific plan where further details may be found. - B. Products and Markets: Provide a brief description of the envisioned product and how the product will be administered to patients.
+Cross-reference sections in the scientific plan where further details may be found.

+- B. Products and Markets: Provide a brief description of the envisioned product and how the product will be administered to patients.
 Describe the initial market that will be targeted and how the envisioned product will fit within the standard of care. - C. Regulatory Plans: Provide a detailed regulatory plan, including preclinical and clinical activities, driven by interactions with the FDA if possible.
 Summarize all interactions to date with the FDA. - D. Risk Analysis: Describe the specific risks inherent to the product plan and how they would be mitigated. - E. Current and Pending Support: Describe all funding sources.
-Provide a complete and detailed capitalization table, which should include all parties who have investments, stock, or rights in the Company. - F. Financial Projections: Provide a detailed sources and uses analysis of the development plan, focusing on the achievement of specific milestones.

-- G. Resources Requested: Include resources needed for product development and for any relocation expenses.
+Provide a complete and detailed capitalization table, which should include all parties who have investments, stock, or rights in the Company. - F. Financial Projections: Provide a detailed sources and uses analysis of the development plan, focusing on the achievement of specific milestones. - G. Resources Requested: Include resources needed for product development and for any relocation expenses.
 The match amount should be included in this section; however, this is the only section of the business plan that does not deal exclusively with CPRIT-requested funds. - H. Scope of Work and Milestones: Outline the specific goals of the project.
 Provide an outline of anticipated major milestones to be tracked.
 Timelines will be reviewed for reasonableness, and adherence to timelines will be a criterion for continued support of successful applications.
-If the application is approved for funding, this section will be included in the award contract. - I. Key Personnel Located in Texas and Any Key Management Located Outside of Texas: Present a plan for recruiting a senior management and scientific team, describing the types of expertise and skill sets that the project will require.
-For each key person currently on board, provide a paragraph briefly summarizing his or her present title and position, prior industry experience, education, and any other information considered essential for evaluation of qualifications. - J. Organizational Commitment to Texas: Describe how CPRIT funding of the Applicant's Company would benefit the State of Texas.
+If the application is approved for funding, this section will be included in the award contract. - I. Key Personnel Located in Texas and Any Key Management Located Outside of Texas: For each member of the senior management and scientific team, provide a paragraph briefly summarizing his or her present title and position, prior industry experience, education, and any other information considered essential for evaluation of qualifications. - J. Organizational Commitment to Texas: Describe how CPRIT funding of the Applicant's Company would benefit the State of Texas.
 For example, describe how the Company would create high-quality new jobs in the State and/or recruit out-of-State talent, and mention any Texas-based subcontractors and suppliers that would be used and any other unique, Texas-based resources that would be leveraged.